mammask/droughtR/README.md

 <img src="https://raw.githubusercontent.com/mammask/droughtr/main/man/figures/droughtR.png" align = "right" width = 120/>

-droughtR is an R for package that enables drought monitoring.
+`droughtR` is an R for package that enables meteorological drought monitoring by generating non-stationary drought indices under various distributional assumptions (Normal, Gamma, Zero Inflated Gamma and Weibull).
 It computes the Standardized Precipitation Index (SPI) and the Non-Standardized Precipitation Index (NSPI) using General Additive Models for Location Scale and Shape (GAMLSS).

+Since drought indices are used in various forecasting applications, `droughtR` computes potential biases introduced to the training data due to incorrect computation of the index.

 ## Installation